Best Restaurants Outside Downtown Asheville

 This breakfast spot serves cat's head biscuits (the size of your cat's head) and other tasty Southern fare at breakfast and lunch.
 Good selection of gravies and jams.
-A second location of Biscuit Head has opened a second location at 379 Biltmore Ave. near Mission Hospital in the old Tomato Jam site.
+For a treat, try the gravy flight.
+You likely will have to wait most mornings.
+A second location of Biscuit Head has a second location at 379 Biltmore Ave. near Mission Hospital in the old Tomato Jam site.

 China Grill 43 Westridge Marketplace, West Asheville/Candler, 828-667-8880; Chinese, Lunch and dinner daily